 Kelvin Players Theatre Company – Members' Activities and benefits.

-The bi-monthly club newsletter is called The Jester.
-It includes information about anything coming up in the Kelvin calendar, and is open for any member to contribute.
+The club newsletter is called The Jester and a regular 'catch-up' Digest, which include information about anything coming up in the Kelvin calendar, and is open for any member to contribute.

 Acting parts for all productions (read-throughs and auditions) Members are encouraged to audition for acting roles in all our productions.
 For every production there is a read-through of the play, which is an essential part of preparing for the auditions.
 Everyone present at the read-through gets the chance to see what the play is about and meet the Director, and to get an idea of which parts might suit them and what the show will be like.
 The auditions are then held and the casting of the play is decided by the Director and small audition panel.
 Auditions are open only to paid-up members.
 Read-throughs and auditions are advertised in The Jester.